grupotaric/httptestserver/docs/source/index.rst

 .. autoclass:: Server
     :members:

 The default handler is :class:`Handler` but it can be subclassed and extended:

 .. autoclass:: httptestserver.server.Handler
     :members:

-Some mixings to start the server and use it directly from tests.
+Some mixins to start the server and use it directly from tests.

-.. autoclass:: HttpServerTest
+.. autoclass:: HttpTestServer
     :members:
     :undoc-members:

-.. autoclass:: HttpsServerTest
+.. autoclass:: HttpsTestServer
     :members:
     :undoc-members: